John T. Alexander

 Section 2.
 The objects of this post are set forth in the constitution.

 Section 1.
 The government and management of this post is entrusted to an executive committee.

 Section 2.
 The executive committee shall consist of 8 members in addition to the Commander and Adjutant as specified in the Post Constitution, Article V Section 1.
-All officers of the Post shall be elected annually on or about the first Monday of the month of April and take office at the next monthly meeting in May following the election.
-All election of officers and Executive Committeemen shall be by ballot cast personally at the time of the election and the candidates for offices other than the Executive Committee receiving a majority of the vote shall be elected to the respective office for which they are candidates.
-Candidates for the Executive Committee shall be elected by a plurality of the votes cast.
+All officers of the Post shall be elected annually on or about the first Monday of the month of April and take office at the next monthly meeting on even numbered years in May following the election.
+All election of officers and Executive Committeemen shall be by ballot cast personally at the time of the election and the candidates for offices other than the Executive Committee receiving a majority of the vote shall be elected by a plurality of the votes cast.

 Section 4.
-No officer or member of the post may serve as a employee of the post or the club unless approved by the Executive Committee.
+No officer or member of the post may serve as a paid employee of the post or the club unless approved by the post commander.

 POST EXECUTIVE COMMITTEE

 Section 1.
 The post executive committee shall meet for organization and such other business as may come before it at the call of the post commander within ten (10) days after the installation of the new officers.
 Thereafter the post executive committee shall meet at the call of the commander at least every month and as often as said commander may deem necessary.
 The commander shall call a meeting of the post executive committee upon the joint written request of three (3) or more members of said executive committee.
 Five (5) members shall constitute a quorum thereof.